Effect of backreaction on Island, Page curve and Mutual Information: Abstract

 \section{Abstract}

-We compute the entanglement entropy of Hawking radiation in a bath attached to a deformed eternal AdS black hole dual to field theories where each theory is backreacted by the presence of a uniform static distribution of heavy fundamental quarks.
-The entanglement entropy of the Hawking radiation increases linearly with time until an island emerges after the Page time, at that point the entanglement entropy saturates to a constant value twice the Bekenstein-Hawking entropy of the deformed black hole resulting in the Page curve.
-Furthermore, we study the effects of the backreaction on the Page curve and observe that introducing deformation delays the appearance of island and shifts the Page curve to a later time.
+{ We compute the entanglement entropy of Hawking radiation in a bath attached to a deformed eternal AdS black hole.
+This black hole is dual to the two identical strongly coupled large-$N_c$ thermal field theories, where each theory is backreacted (deformed) by the presence of a uniform static distribution of heavy fundamental quarks.
+In our observation we find that the entanglement entropy of Hawking radiation increases in a quadratic manner for an early time and linearly for the late time.
+The large time expression for the entanglement entropy of Hawking radiation is used to find the Page curve and Page time.
+After the Page time, the entanglement entropy saturates to a constant value due to the appearance of an island.
+We observe that introducing deformation (backreaction) delays the appearance of island and shifts the Page curve to a later time.
+Subsequently, the computation of the scrambling time reveals an increase with the backreaction parameter, suggesting a longer duration for information retrieval in the presence of deformation.
+Moreover, our analysis of the mutual information between the radiation subsystems shows that it vanishes at a critical time which increases with the deformation before the Page time.
+After the Page time, the appearance of island leads to the vanishing of mutual information between black hole subsystems and gives the time difference of the order of scrambling time.}